The co-op bookstore for avid readers

 Praise for this book

-In this remarkably engaging and deeply researched work, one of America's most important living historians illuminates the most vital quality of our Constitution: its capacity for renewal.--Pete Buttigieg, former secretary of transportation
+In this remarkably engaging and deeply researched work, one of America's most important living historians illuminates the most vital quality of our Constitution: its capacity for renewal.--Pete Buttigieg, former United States Secretary of Transportation

 A pulsating, at times astonishing journey through Americans' never-ending efforts to form a more perfect union.
 We the People is essential reading for anyone who cares about self-government under the Constitution.--Jamal Greene, Dwight Professor of Law, Columbia Law School, and author of How Rights Went Wrong